Faux16/crml/wiki/Reference/Controls-and-Packs.md

 # Controls & Packs (Reference)

-This page defines the **normative** semantics for controls in CRML 1.2+ and how control-related “packs” interact.
+This page defines the **normative** semantics for controls in current CRML scenario/portfolio documents and how control-related “packs” interact.

 > Note: The CRML 1.1 spec pages describe an older, runtime-centric “layers” model.
 This page documents the newer packs-based approach.